ryjo1026/ryjo1026.github.io/content/blog/hello-world/index.md

 ---
-title: Hello World
+title: Hello World!
-date: '2019-05-04'
+date: '2020-09-27'
-description: 'This is my first post on my new fake blog!
-How exciting!'
+description: 'How I used GatsbyJS to redesign my website and make this blog'
+featuredImage: gatsby-logo.png
 ---

 This is my first post on my new fake blog!
 How exciting!